-Diabetes describes several heterogeneous diseases in which various genetic and environmental factors can result in the progressive loss of $\beta$ -cell mass and/or function that manifests clinically as hyperglycemia (Skyler et al., 2017).
+Diabetes describes several heterogeneous diseases in which various genetic and environmental factors can result in the progressive loss of β -cell mass and/or function that manifests clinically as hyperglycemia (Skyler et al., 2017).

 Fasting plasma glucose (FPG) and oral glucose tolerance testing (OGTT) can be used in the diagnosis of diabetes mellitus.
-FPG is obtained from blood after a typically overnight period of not eating, whereas the OGTT is performed to understand an individual's response to a concentrated solution of glucose after two hours, typically in the setting of pregnancy (MayoClinic, 2024).
-In an asymptomatic individual, FPG ≥ 126 mg/dL or two-hour plasma glucose values of ≥200 mg/dL during a 75 g OGTT establish a diagnosis of diabetes.
-In reference to A1c values, individuals with percentages 5.7 to <6.5% are at highest risk.
+FPG is obtained from blood after a typically overnight period of not eating, whereas the OGTT is performed to understand an individual's response to a concentrated solution of glucose after 2two hours, typically in the setting of pregnancy (MayoClinic, 2022).
+In an asymptomatic individual, fasting plasma glucose ≥ 126 mg/dL or two-hour plasma glucose values of ≥200 mg/dL during a 75 g OGTT establish a diagnosis of diabetes.
+In reference to A1c values, a percentage ≥6.5% should raise clinical suspicion (Inzucchi & Lupsa, 2021) individuals with percentages 5.7 to <6.5% are at highest risk.
 Additionally, there is a continuum of increasing risk amongst individuals with A1c levels <6.5% (Inzucchi & Lupsa, 2023).
-These assays are identified to be affordable alternatives to the more costly yet more convenient HbA1c level, and are more often used in the diagnosis of type 2 diabetes mellitus (Hayward & Selvin, 2023).
+These assays are identified to be affordable alternatives to the more costly yet more convenient HbA1c level and are more often used in the diagnosis of type 2 diabetes mellitus (Hayward & Selvin, 2022).
 Glycated hemoglobin (A1c) results from post-translational attachment of glucose to the hemoglobin in red blood cells at a rate dependent upon the prevailing blood glucose concentration.
 Therefore, these levels correlate well with glycemic control over the previous eight to twelve weeks (Selvin, 2022).
 The measurement of hemoglobin A1c is recommended for diabetes management, including screening, diagnosis, and monitoring for diabetes and prediabetes.